robokudo.display

 Generate dot tree graphs and return a string representation of the dot graph.

-root (Behaviour): the root of a tree, or subtree
+root (Behaviour) – The root of a tree, or subtree

 Returns:

-str: dot graph as a string
+Dot graph as a string

 robokudo.display.render_dot_tree(root, visibility_level=common.VisibilityLevel.DETAIL, collapse_decorators=False, name=None, threadpool_executor: concurrent.futures.ThreadPoolExecutor = None, path_prefix=None)

-Render the dot tree to .dot, .svg, .png. files in the current working directory.
+Render the dot tree to .dot, .svg, .png files in the current working directory.
 These will be named with the root behaviour name.

 Example: